aionescu/talks/2024-01-05-wasm-hs/slides/Slides.md

   * ≈ Library pretending to be a language
 * Goals
   - Write and run Wasm programs directly within Haskell
-  * Preserve Wasm's focus on safety
+  * In a type-safe way
   * Look as much as possible like native Wasm
   * ~~Comply 100% with the Wasm specification~~